Skip to Content

 will take longer than you are used to for the bleeding to stop.
 If you can't get the bleeding to stop, call your doctor.

 Give your list of medicines to every doctor and dentist who treats you.
 Taking certain medicines along with a blood thinner can cause bleeding.
 It also can change how well your medicines work.

 To avoid problems:

-To learn more about taking aspirin safely, see Low-Dose Aspirin Therapy.
+To learn more about taking aspirin safely, see Aspirin to Prevent Heart Attack and Stroke.